'You sit up and listen': ex-England ace Zak Hardaker speaks for 1st time after Hull FC move confirmed

-Hull FC land former Leeds Rhinos and Castelford Tigers star Zak Hardaker
+Hull FC land former Leeds Rhinos and Castleford Tigers star Zak Hardaker

 and live on Freeview channel 276